 - Find out the dog rules at the campground you are visiting.
 Most campgrounds allow dogs, but there may be rules that prohibit them from certain areas like public beaches, certain trails, and buildings.
 Campgrounds might also have rules about how long your leash can be and whether or not you can leave them alone at the campsite.
 Knowledge is power and will help you plan ahead.

-- Provide your dog with proper ID.
+- Provide your dog with the proper ID.
 Make sure your dog has a secure collar with an ID tag that contains all of your pertinent information on it, including your mobile phone number so you can be reached if your dog takes off.
+We often make a temporary tag that includes our campsite number and the dates we are staying, just in case.

 Camping Gear for Your Dog